 For a variety of reasons, correcting the literature is a critical part of the research enterprise.
 First, it addresses unreliable information that is part of the public record.
 Second, corrections enable the researcher to identify and use correct information, thereby saving time and resources.
 Third, corrections enhance a journal's reputation for taking a proactive role in publishing accurate information for its readership.
 The need for corrections may originate from honest error or from misconduct.
 Because of the breadth of the scientific culture, it is important to note that no single recognized method exists for addressing literature corrections.
-Of the various scientific disciplines reviewed for this section, the biomedical sciences have had the most experience in addressing literature correction issues.
-Hence, the information in this section is built largely on the literature correction policies of 3 organizations that have had extensive experience in this area: the National Library of Medicine (NLM), the International Committee of Medical Journal Editors (ICMJE), and the Committee on Publication Ethics (COPE).
+Of the various scientific disciplines reviewed for this section, the biomedical sciences have had the most experience in addressing literature correction policies of 3 organizations that have had extensive experience in this area: the National Library of Medicine (NLM), the International Committee of Medical Journal Editors (ICMJE), and the Committee on Publication Ethics (COPE).

 The NLM is the largest medical library in the world; it serves millions of researchers through MEDLINE and develops policies in response to issues that surface in the biomedical publishing community.
 Its Fact Sheet1 outlines how it handles corrections to the literature.
 The ICMJE Uniform Requirements,2 which are endorsed by more than 1,000 journals, reflect the experiences of editors since 1978 and are updated regularly to address new issues in scientific publication.
-COPE, established in 1977 by medical journal editors and now with more than 7,000 members, provides retraction guidelines2 and flowcharts4 on best practices that include correcting the literature.
+COPE, established in 1977 by medical journal editors and now with more than 7,000 members, provides retraction guidelines3 and flowcharts4 on best practices that include correcting the literature.